How To Make Espresso With an Aeropress: Recipe, Instructions, Tips

 6. Make it yours and Enjoy

 If you prefer your espresso just as it is, then you, my friend, are done!
 So sit back and enjoy your very own homemade espresso.
-Otherwise, froth some milk and turn it into your favorite milk-based espresso drink.
+Otherwise, froth some milk and turn it into your favourite milk-based espresso drink.

 And that’s it!
 Enjoy your espresso – caveman style.

 As a home-brewer myself, I understand how difficult it can be to make good espresso without buying an expensive machine.
-The Aeropress espresso method is not only an inexpensive alternative, but also tasty and and easy to use.
+The Aeropress espresso method is not only an inexpensive alternative, but also tasty and easy to use.
 Give it a shot for yourself, and you may be surprised how well it works.
 Here are some really cool Aeropress tips from us and some from Aeropress champions to help you with your brewing journey.

 You can make an Americano style filter coffee with your Aeropress using the standard recipe, or using the inverted method.
-You can also use you Aeropress to make silky-smooth cold brew coffee by following this tutorial.
+You can also use your Aeropress to make silky-smooth cold brew coffee by following this tutorial.